Chapter 4

 Besides, until Eku wore an eagle talon, hunting such birds remained the decision of an adult.

-Not that that mattered anyway now, because both birds were aware that something hovered nearby, as each profile offered an eye focused on Eku’s location.
+Both birds were aware that something hovered nearby, as each profile offered an eye focused on Eku’s exact location.

 The slightest move and they would be gone.